Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

    the SEE machine. **Important**: this hash is of a _development key_ and should not be trusted for production.

 -  On the client host (RFS server), copy the signed firmware and userdata files to the custom-seemachines directory.
+These commands must be run on each module.
-   Here, `a` and `b` have been chosen to simplify entering the file names on the HSM front panel.
+-  Here, `a` and `b` have been chosen to simplify entering the file names on the HSM front panel.
 These names can be changed if desired.
-   This command must be run on each module.
    - `cp xprvseemodule.sar /opt/nfast/custom-seemachines/a`
    - `cp userdata.sar /opt/nfast/custom-seemachines/b`